 On January 15, 1559, the coronation of Queen Elizabeth I took place in Westminster Abbey.
 I’ve always loved this portrait of Elizabeth I and was thrilled when Natalie chose it for one of the pages in Tudor Queens and Consorts.
 Not only is it a beautiful interpretation of the young queen, but the composition and intricate details translate nicely to a colouring page.

 When I was a merchant at the Pennsylvania Renaissance Faire last fall, I saw some really lovely pendant necklaces made with small art prints and clear cabochons.
 After watching a Youtube tutorial and taking a quick trip to the craft store I was able to transform Elizabeth I’s coloring page into this gorgeous necklace!
 I chose an antique copper setting and chain to evoke an historical vibe while adding a little Tudor flair to your wardrobe.

-The best news?
-These necklaces are now in our shop for $10 plus shipping.
-You can also win one of these lovely pendant necklaces by joining our email list.
+These necklaces are available in our shop but you can also win one of these lovely pendant necklaces by joining our email list.
 Just enter your email in the sidebar sign-up by Friday, January 25, 2019 to be entered to win!
 This contest is open internationally.
 We’ll notify the winner via email.
 By joining our mailing list, you’ll receive an occasional email (once a month-ish) with product news and exclusive discount codes.
 Good luck and long live the Queen!